Wondering where to stay in Oxford? Don’t miss this insider’s guide. Everything you need to know to plan your perfect Oxford escape.

-Taxis here can be a convenient way to explore, as the traffic is much freer flowing than in London.
-But, of course, this is also the most expensive way to get around the city.
+Taxis here can be a convenient way to explore if you’re further out, but there’s still a lot of traffic in the city centre.
+Of course, this is also the most expensive way to get around the city.

 The bus network in Oxford is reliable, and exploring by foot is an excellent way to soak in the sights on a sunny day.